 Inclusion of blind or visually impaired people in Germany and Tunisia

-Our organization Atrium e.V. was founded by Dr. Mustapha Ouertani in 2010 due to the realization that various internal and external circumstances can negatively impact a person’s daily life.
+Our organization Atrium e.V. was founded by Dr. Mustapha Ouertani in 2010 due to his personal experience that structural, internal and external circumstances can negatively impact a person’s daily life.

 The promotion of inclusivity plays a vital role in our organization and is therefore a priority in our projects.
 In addition to that we focus on raising public awareness for the needs of people with disabilities.